-Now, the National Australian Memorial affords a wide panorama of the surrounding countryside.
+Now, the Australian National Memorial at Villers-Bretonneux affords a wide panorama of the surrounding countryside.
 It was one of the last memorials to the Great War to be erected in France.

 Australian troops took part in other battles on the Somme front in 1918.